microsoft/devhome/docs/common/StringResource.md

 ```cs
 var stringResource = new StringResource("<your_project_name>.pri", "<your_project_name>/Resources");
 ```
-For example, the DevHome.Settings project woud use
+For example, the DevHome.Settings project would use
 ```cs
 var stringResource = new StringResource("DevHome.Settings.pri", "DevHome.Settings/Resources");
 ```